-CCTC invests in exchange-listed securities, securities traded over the counter, foreign issuers, warrants, corporate debt securities, commercial paper, certificates of deposit, municipal securities, investment company securities (variable life insurance, variable annuities and mutual fund shares), United States government securities, options on securities and interests in partnerships investing in real estate.
+CCTC invests in exchange-listed securities, securities traded over the counter, foreign issuers, ADRs, warrants, corporate debt securities, commercial paper, certificates of deposit, municipal securities, investment company securities, ETFs, and mutual fund shares), United States government securities, options on securities and interests in partnerships investing in real estate.
 CCTC invests primarily in securities that, in the portfolio managers' opinions, are expected to help the client achieve his or her investment objective.

 The goal of CCTC's investment strategy is to generate attractive returns relative to appropriate benchmarks over a full market and business cycle.
 CCTC does not focus on the typical categorizations of value/growth, small/mid/large capitalization, and domestic/international.
 Instead, CCTC seeks to diversify portfolios by concentrating on themes, sectors and their underlying industries.
-CCTC will look to invest across many asset classes within the equities selections.